taenykim/naver-egjs-app/README.md

 - observer
 - bind this
 - register(on) multiple events -> trigger each callback all
-- so, instance is destroyed, unregister(off) event
+- so, when instance is destroyed, unregister(off) event

 ```js
 export default {